Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Ready for Your Bahamas Adventure?

-From the protected waters of the Abacos to the turquoise anchorages of the Exumas, the Bahamas offers some of the most rewarding cruising in the world.
+From the protected waters of the Abacos to the turquoise anchorages of the Exumas, this region is known for some of the most rewarding cruising in the world.
 Leopard catamarans combine comfort, capability, and self-sufficiency, making them exceptionally well-suited for exploring these islands with confidence.